Sean Armstrong, MD

 Associate Professor of Medicine, University of Western Ontario

 London, Ontario, Canada

 Dr. Arsh Jain is an Associate Professor of Medicine at the University of Western Ontario.
 He is a practicing Nephrologist at the London Health Sciences Centre and his clinical expertise is in the area of Peritoneal Dialysis.
 Dr. Jain conducts clinical and health services research to improve health outcomes for patients with kidney diseases.
 He is the lead physician for the Peritoneal Dialysis Access Program and is Program Director for the Home Dialysis Fellowship.

-Dr. Krishnamurthy is Professor of Radiology and Surgery at University of Michigan and Chief of Radiology Services at the VA Ann Arbor Health System.
+Dr. Krishnamurthy is Chair of Radiology and Professor at Case Western Reserve University.
 He is engaged extensively in education and research with special interests in vascular interventions.
 Dr. Krishnamurthy’s expertise includes image-guided implantation of peritoneal dialysis catheters.
 Along with other thought leaders in peritoneal dialysis access, he is involved in developing best practices for catheter insertion by interventional radiologists.
 He has authored and coauthored numerous scientific articles and book chapters on a variety of topics in radiological interventions.
-Among Dr. Krishnamurthy’s professional society memberships are Society of Interventional Radiology and Radiological Society of North America.